ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education

 \subsection{Scalability Analysis}

-\textbf{Our model demonstrates robustness in multi-student scenarios.} To assess stability, we conducted experiments by varying the number of interacting students from 1 to 10.
-The results, detailed in Table \ref{tab:1vN} and visualized in Figure \ref{fig:line}, reveal a distinct performance divergence.
-MedTutor-R1 exhibits exceptional resilience, mirroring the proprietary GPT-4o by maintaining an average score consistently around 8.20, even as the class size expands to ten.
-In stark contrast, baseline models suffer a significant ``performance cliff'' beyond three students, with scores for Med-SocraticLM and QwenVL dropping by nearly 15\% (from $\sim$7.5 to $<6.7$).
-This degradation indicates that standard multimodal models struggle with context dilution in larger groups, losing track of individual student states.
-Conversely, our model successfully disentangles complex multi-agent interactions, validating the effectiveness of our training strategy.
+\textbf{Our model demonstrates robustness in multi-student scenarios.} Experiments conducted across group sizes ranging from 1 to 10 students (Table \ref{tab:1vN}, Figure \ref{fig:comp}(c)) reveal a marked performance divergence.
+While GPT-4o and ClinTutor-R1 maintain high stability with average scores consistently exceeding 8.20, baseline models such as Med-SocraticLM and QwenVL suffer a precipitous ``performance cliff" beyond three students, experiencing a degradation of nearly 15\%.
+This degradation indicates that standard vision-language models struggle with context dilution in larger groups, progressively losing track of individual student states as the discussion grows more complex.
+In contrast, our training strategy, leveraging an explicit internal thinking mechanism that writes a dedicated \texttt{<think\_student>} trace per learner, effectively disentangles multi-agent interactions.
+This design enables the tutor to maintain an independent mental model of each student's reasoning state, ensuring high instructional quality regardless of class size.